Assessment - FAQ

 Once the mastery exercise results are approved by the course director students will receive a report summarizing their performance that can be used to guide their further studying.

 How is the passing mark of mastery exercises determined for Foundations Curriculum courses?
 Why are they different for the different courses in the Foundations Curriculum?

 Based on the input and review of the the Student Assessment and Standards Committee (SASC), the Foundations Committee, and the Curriculum Committee, we currently use the Hofstee method for standard setting for Mastery Exercises (ME).
 This approach asked members from SASC and the Foundations Committee to examine ME data from the previous academic year.
 Using their understanding of the objectives and goals of each course as well as the historical ME data, each committee member was asked to estimate what the acceptable values would be for the minimum and maximum pass mark in each course as well as the minimum and maximum number of students who could possibly be below the pass mark.
 This does not mean that there will always be the minimum number of students below the pass mark every year.
 Instead, these judgements are just an approach to help judges communicate their sense of the expected difficulty of each course.
 Combing all of this information from members of both committees, we plot the average values on to previous ME data for a particular course and identify which score satisfies the best estimates of the committee.
 This point becomes the new pass mark for the course.
-The current year’s pass marks were estimated using the data from the 2018/19 MEs.
 The new pass marks are deployed and re-evaluated again at end of the academic year.